ai2cm/fv3net/.environment-scripts/gaea/README.md

 ## Activating the prognostic run environment

-Once the prognostic run environment is installed, to activate it use the `.environment-scripts/activate_environment.sh` script.
+Once the prognostic run environment is installed, to activate it source the `.environment-scripts/activate_environment.sh` script.
 This will activate the specified conda environment containing all the installed Python packages, and will also update the `LD_LIBRARY_PATH` appropriately to point to the ESMF and FMS shared libraries.
 An example call might look like this:
 ```
-$ bash .environment-scripts/activate_environment.sh \
+$ source .environment-scripts/activate_environment.sh \
     gaea \
     $FV3NET_DIR \
     $INSTALL_PREFIX \